stevent-team/epoxy/.changeset/brown-spiders-occur.md

 ---
-"@stevent-team/epoxy": minor
+"@stevent-team/epoxy": patch
 ---

-Switched from parcel to esbuild for transpiling routes and package.
-Also swapped out the argument parser for the cli functionality.
-Added changesets for versioning.
+Switched from parcel to esbuild for transpiling routes and package